 - Wet wipe the leaves regularly to prevent pests and dust accumulation

-- Dry out the leaves after wiping to avoid bacterial infections
+- Dry out the leaves after wiping in order to avoid bacterial infections

 - Grow Philodendron “Imperial Red” in a compact ceramic planter heavy enough to prevent toppling